arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 to match documents which have a 'name' attribute

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc.name)
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc['name'])
       RETURN doc

 to match documents where 'body' was analyzed via the 'text_en' analyzer

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc.body, 'analyzer', 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc['body'], 'analyzer', 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER ANALYZER(EXISTS(doc['body'], 'analyzer'), 'text_en')
       RETURN doc

 to match documents which have an 'age' attribute of type number

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc.age, 'numeric')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER EXISTS(doc['age'], 'numeric')
       RETURN doc

 to match documents where 'description' contains word 'quick' or word 'brown' and has been analyzed with 'text_en' analyzer

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER ANALYZER(doc.description == 'quick' OR doc.description == 'brown', 'text_en')
       RETURN doc

 to match documents where 'description' contains at least 2 of 3 words 'quick', 'brown', 'fox' and has been analyzed with 'text_en' analyzer

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER ANALYZER(
         MIN_MATCH(doc.description == 'quick', doc.description == 'brown', doc.description == 'fox', 2),
         'text_en'